Skip to content

 Butt Plugs

 Butt plugs are the most common entry point into anal play.
-They're designed to be inserted and stay in place — the tapered tip makes insertion easy, the wider middle creates a feeling of fullness, and the flared base sits outside the body to prevent the toy going too far in.
+They are designed to be inserted and stay in place - the tapered tip makes insertion easy, the wider middle creates a feeling of fullness, and the flared base sits outside the body to prevent the toy going too far in.

 They come in a wide range of sizes, from small beginner plugs to larger advanced options, and in vibrating and non-vibrating versions.
 They can be worn during other sexual activity - many people wear a plug during vaginal sex or masturbation to add sensation.
 See our dedicated Butt Plugs Guide for a full breakdown.